rstinejr/clojure-json/README.md

 # sparky
-## Implement a Clojure wrapper around the Jackson JSON Streaming Parser
+## Implement a Clojure wrapper of the Jackson JSON Streaming Parser

 To kick the tires: clone this project, then run ```lein test```